Trap artists have dominated the charts for over a decade. The genre’s influence on the world’s music industry is showing no sign of stopping.

 The growth of Young Thug’s popularity has been astronomical, thanks in part to an extensive series of collaborations.
 He has dropped collabs with the likes of Drake, Dua Lipa, Post Malone, A$AP Rocky, Travis Scott, Juice WRLD, Future, and others besides, leaving no corner of contemporary hip-hop untouched.

-Key milestones in his development include his 2014 chart debut ‘Stoner,’ his 2015 single ‘Best Friend,’ and the release of his 2021 album Punk.
+Key milestones in his development include his 2014 chart debut ‘Stoner,’ and his 2015 single ‘Best Friend,’ which became one of Young Thug’s biggest songs.
+Since then, his popularity has climbed year on yeto astronomical levels.

 Gucci Mane pioneered trap music out of Atlanta along with fellow trap artists T.I. and Jeezy.
 He is one of the biggest names in the genre.